Urban Guide Quebec

 A Fat Girl’s Guide to Eating in Ottawa

-Last Updated on October 1, 2024 by Pamela MacNaughtan
+Last Updated on November 11, 2024 by Pamela MacNaughtan

 It turns out I don’t actually hate Ottawa.
 On the contrary, I am quite fascinated by this gritty and cosmopolitan city.
 As the nation’s capital, Ottawa is home to Canada’s legislative branch, as well as embassies and consulates from around the world.
 The city is filled with international cultures and flavours, beguiling neighbourhoods, and handsome urban landscapes.
+Who knew eating in Ottawa would be the key to falling in love with the city.

 When I learned that I needed to make a last-minute trip to Ottawa last month to help a family member, I decided to give Ottawa another chance.
 Surely, the city is not as bad as I remember.